Table of Contents

 - Identifying portals and barriers to enhanced innovation, customer satisfaction, growth opportunities, and competitive advantage.

-Ask better questions
+1. Ask better questions

 Resolving the dilemma about better assessing the business impact of HR starts with what experts on business analytics propose as the critical first step—asking questions that address stakeholders' most pressing issues and concerns.
 Think about turnover from the perspective of a line manager, director, or vice president.
-Is high turnover a problem in a historically high-churn industry, job level, or role?
+Is high turnover a problem in a historically high-churn industry, at the job level, or in a specific role?
 Or is the loss of high-performing, longer-tenured, or high-potential workers in those roles leading to a 3% drop in sales?

 Examples might include: